-Entonox (Gas and Air) This medication is inhaled through a hand held mouth piece where it provides fast acting pain relief.
-The effects of this gas wears off quickly.
-As with sedation certain patient groups may not be suitable for this medication due to higher risk medical conditions.
-This will be discussed at your pre assessment and or on the day of your procedure.
+Entonox (Gas and Air) is an alternative to conscious sedation.
+This medication is inhaled through a hand held mouth piece where it provides fast acting pain relief.
+The effects of this gas wears off quickly and you can leave the endoscopy department unaccompanied.
+Certain patient groups may not be suitable for this medication due to higher risk medical conditions.
+This will be discussed at your pre assessment and or on the day of your procedure